-Classes may be scheduled between 7:00 a.m. and 11:00 p.m., Monday through Friday; and 7:00 a.m. and 5:00 p.m. on Saturday.
+Classes may be scheduled between 8:00 a.m. and 11:00 p.m., Monday through Friday.

 Some courses require clinical hours at hospitals and skilled nursing facilities which operate 24-hours each day, seven days a week.
-The scheduling of clinical hours for some classes may be at times other than normal College hours, including late evenings, early mornings, and weekends.
-The assignment of externship and clinical hours is non-negotiable by students.
+The scheduling of clinical hours for some classes may be at times other than normal college hours, including late evenings, early mornings, and weekends.
+The assignment of externship and clinical hours is non-negotiable by students